ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

    6. optionally, use your text editor to remove things like digits, additional stop words (like thee, thy, or thou), as well as meaningless punctation marks such as underscore ("_")
    7. go to Step #5 until tired

-After removing cleaning/normalizing the corpus, the resulting topics are a bit more meaningful:

-[INSERT IMAGE HERE.]

 To create the first visualization:

    1. copy &amp; paste the topics into your favorite spreadsheet application
    2. remove the topic words
-   3. sort the spreadsheet on the scores
+   3. sort the spreadsheet by the scores
    4. create a pie chart of the result

-Using my spreadsheet, the results look like this:
+Using my spreadsheet, the result looks like this:

 [INSERT IMAGE HERE.]

 This tells me my corpus is 36% about Topic 0, 25% about Topic 3, etc. What is really interesting is the percentage of each topic; no topic necessarily dominates.

-By augmenting the topic model with metadata, it is easy to see how topics compare to the metadata, and Topic Modeling Tool makes this process easy.
+By augmenting the topic model with metadata, it is easy to see how topics, and Topic Modeling Tool makes this process easy.
 Here how:

    1. click the "Optional Settings..." button
    2. specify "Metadata File..." as authors.csv which is in this distribution
    3. click the "Ok" button
    4. click the "Learn Topics" button

 The Tool will do its good work, and the console's contents will be very similar.
 What is different is the underlying delimited data representing the model.
-To visualize this enhanced delimited data you will need to pivot it on a specific column and chart the results.
-An included Python script, `pivot.py` does this work.
-Run it sans any input to learn about the parameters it takes:
+To visualize this enhanced delimited data you will need to pivot the data on a specific column and chart the results.
+The included Python script, `pivot.py` does this work.
+Run it sans any input to learn what parameters the script takes:

 `python3 pivot.py`